-Listing 15-20: A cons list definition that holds a RefCell so that we can modify what a Cons variant is referring to
+Listing 15-25: A cons list definition that holds a RefCell<T> so we can modify what a Cons variant is referring to

-We’re using another variation of the List definition from Listing 15-6.
-The second element in the Cons variant is now RefCell<Rc<List>>, meaning that instead of having the ability to modify the i32 value like we did in Listing 15-19, we want to be able to modify which List a Cons variant is pointing to.
-We’ve also added a tail method to make it convenient for us to access the second item, if we have a Cons variant.
+We’re using another variation of the List definition in Listing 15-5.
+The second element in the Cons variant is now RefCell<Rc<List>> u, meaning that instead of having the ability to modify the i32 value like we did in Listing 15-24, we want to modify which List a Cons variant is pointing to.
+We’re also adding a tail method v to make it convenient for us to access the second item if we have a Cons variant.

-In listing 15-21, we’re adding a main function that uses the definitions from Listing 15-20.
-This code creates a list in a, a list in b that points to the list in a, and then modifies the list in a to point to b, which creates a reference cycle.
-There are println! statements along the way to show what the reference counts are at various points in this process.
+In Listing 15-26, we’re adding a main function that uses the definitions in Listing 15-25.
+This code creates a list in a and a list in b that points to the list in a, and then modifies the list in a to point to b, which creates a reference cycle.
+There are println! statements along the way to show what the reference counts are at various points in this process:

-Filename: src/main.rs
+src/main.rs

-# use List::{Cons, Nil};

-# use std::rc::Rc;

-# use std::cell::RefCell;

-# #[derive(Debug)]

-# enum List {

-# Cons(i32, RefCell<Rc<List>>),

-# Nil,

-# }

-#

-# impl List {

-# fn tail(&self) -> Option<&RefCell<Rc<List>>> {

-# match *self {

-# Cons(_, ref item) => Some(item),

-# Nil => None,

-# }

-# }

-# }

-#

 fn main() {

-let a = Rc::new(Cons(5, RefCell::new(Rc::new(Nil))));
+u let a = Rc::new(Cons(5, RefCell::new(Rc::new(Nil))));

 println!("a initial rc count = {}", Rc::strong_count(&a));